Year 2

 Reading

 We expect children to have daily opportunities to read to, or with, someone at home, as well as independently.
-Reading can include a variety of texts: books, newspapers, magazines, online reading, eBooks, reading tablets, information books, adverts, menus, poems, song lyrics – the list is endless!
-The important thing is that your child reads regularly (preferably daily!) and enjoys reading.
+Reading can include: books, newspapers, magazines, online reading, eBooks, reading tablets, information books, adverts, menus, poems, song lyrics – the list is endless.
+The important thing is that your child reads regularly (preferably daily!) and enjoys, and is engaged with, the reading!
+Each Friday, children will be sent home with the following:

 Maths |